pubkey/solidity-cli/README.md

 - **Caching**

   When you run the compilation as one step of your build-process, it could waste you much time always compiling the same contracts again and again.
-Solidity-cli caches the compilation output and only recompiles when the code of your contract actually has changed.
+Solidity-Cli caches the compilation output and only recompiles when the code of your contract actually has changed.

 - **Multi-Threading**

   Compiling multiple contracts can take very long when done on a single process in series.
-Solidity-cli compiles multiple contracts with one process per contract.
+Solidity-Cli compiles multiple contracts with one process per contract.

 - **Version-Discovery**

   Often you have different contracts with different solidity-versions.
 It is a struggle to install multiple compiler-versions in the same project.
-Solidity-cli detects the version by the contracts code `pragma solidity 0.X.X;` and automatically installs it if needed.
+Solidity-Cli detects the version by the contracts code `pragma solidity 0.X.X;` and automatically installs it if needed.

 - **Imports**

-  Soldity-cli automatically manages the import-statements of your code. `import "./OtherContract.sol";` just works.
+  Solidity-Cli automatically manages the import-statements of your code. `import "./OtherContract.sol";` just works.

 - **Typescript-Support**

   When you use typescript, you no longer have to manually add typings to the compilation output.
-Solidity-cli generates a javascript and a typescript-file which only has to be imported.
+Solidity-Cli generates a javascript and a typescript-file which only has to be imported.